|Elliott Sound Products||Gyrator Based Active Filters|

 |Polycarbonate||500||+50||-40 to +125|

 If very high Q is needed, you'll need to use fairly exotic capacitors, with polypropylene being the best.
-Mylar and polyester are fine for non-critical applications, especially where a small capacitance drift with temperature won't cause problems.
+Polyester is fine for non-critical applications, especially where a small capacitance drift with temperature won't cause problems.
 With most audio circuits there's no need for anything special, but for precision test and measurement applications, one often needs to select capacitors with great care.

 Figure 1 shows an inductor and a gyrator, with the points of equivalence indicated.
 A gyrator will exhibit all of the equivalent 'stray' resistance and capacitance shown.
 Not having to deal with core losses and magnetic susceptibility are the most compelling reasons to use a gyrator where possible.
 Given that it is also cheap and can be made adjustable makes it all the more appealing.